How the High Jump Evolved: History of the Evolution of the High Jump

 Sweeney set his last world record also in 1895 at 1.97.
 Kalevi Kotkas of Finland set a Euro record with this technique in 1936 at 2.04.

-My guess would be that the last time this type of Scissors was used by an Olympic finalist was in 1952.
+I would guess that the last time an Olympic finalist used this type of Scissors was in 1952.

 The great female jumper Iolanda Balas also used a version of the Eastern Cut-Off during her world record jumps in the ’50s and ’60s.